ciscoheat/sveltekit-superforms/README.md

 onError: (({ result, message }) => void) | 'apply'
 ```

-It's soon explained that [ActionResult](https://kit.svelte.dev/docs/types#public-types-actionresult) errors are handled separately, to avoid data loss. `onError` gives you more control over the error.
-You can use the `message` store parameter to set an error value.
+It's soon explained that [ActionResult](https://kit.svelte.dev/docs/types#public-types-actionresult) errors are handled separately, to avoid data loss. `onError` gives you control over the error handling.
+You can use the `message` store parameter to set an error value here.

-By setting onError to `apply`, the default `applyAction` behaviour will be used, effectively rendering the nearest `+error` boundary.
-You can instead set it to a custom error message, or ignore errors altogether with `ignore`.
+By setting onError to `apply`, the default `applyAction` behaviour will be used, effectively rendering the nearest `+error` boundary (and wiping out the form, so be careful).

 ```ts
 onSubmit: SubmitFunction;